Subgroups of Clifford algebras: Prospects for unification

 \subsection{Further remarks}

 The suggested splitting as $3+1+2$ keeps $Cl(0,3)$ intact, but splits $Cl(3,0)$ into $Cl(1,0)$ and $Cl(2,0)$.
 A slightly closer match to the standard model splitting into $SU(3)$, $U(1)$ and $SU(2)$ can be obtained by reversing the signatures, so that $Cl(0,3)$ splits into $Cl(0,1)$ and $Cl(0,2)$, which are the complex numbers and quaternions, respectively.
 Hence we have obvious groups $U(1)$ and $SU(2)$, as subgroups of the group $Spin(4)$ that lies inside $Cl(0,3)$.
 The other half of the algebra is then $Cl(3,0)$, the algebra of all $2\times 2$ complex matrices, as a real $8$-dimensional algebra to replace the real $8$-dimensional group $SU(3)$.
-The group that we actually get is, however, $SL(2,\mathbb C)$, that is isomorphic to, but distinct from, the relativistic spin group of Dirac.
+The group that we actually get is, however, $GL(2,\mathbb C)$, also $8$-dimensional as a real Lie group, with a normal subgroup $SL(2,\mathbb C)$, that is isomorphic to, but distinct from, the relativistic spin group of Dirac.
 From a mathematical point of view, I cannot see any strong argument for adopting this reversal of signature, but it is possible that are good physical arguments for it.

 It is also interesting to consider the Georgi--Glashow model \cite{GG} in this context.
 They unified $3+2$ into $5$, and because they were working with unitary groups, they used $SU(5)$ for unification of $SU(2)$ and $SU(3)$.
 But this group has dimension $24$, and turned out to be too big, as it contains extra gauge bosons that cause proton decay, a phenomenon that has never been observed experimentally.
 If instead we unify Clifford algebras $Cl(2,0)$ and $Cl(0,3)$, then we obtain instead $Cl(2,3)$, that is isomorphic to the Dirac algebra.
 The largest group that could possibly be relevant here is the general linear group $GL(4,\mathbb C)$ of (complex) dimension $16$.
 This group is small enough to avoid the problem of proton decay, since it contains $13$ dimensions for the standard $13$ bosons, plus $3$ dimensions for the spin group itself.